Maddoxx88/world_time_display/README.md

 ## 🔺 Scale

-Although the current cities, URLs, and images and statically included as a list to display this can further be done by using a cloud storage combined with a database to make it completely dynamic.
+Although the current cities, URLs, and images are statically included as a list to display this can further be done by using a cloud storage combined with a database to make it completely dynamic.

 ## 📸 Screenshots